urho3d/SLikeNet/readme.txt

 OSs:
 We test SLikeNet on the fully patched earliest and on the latest version of the supported OS.
 Full support is only provided for the operation systems listed below.
-For instance we support Microsoftâ„¢ Windows XP but only if Service Pack 3 is installed (and all available OS patches are applied).
+For instance we support Microsoft™ Windows XP but only if Service Pack 3 is installed (and all available OS patches are applied).
 Windows XP without any service pack or only SP1/SP1a/SP2 installed is unsupported.